s6o/flutter-postgrest-todomvc/README.md

-# WIP: Flutter PostgREST TodoMVC
+# Flutter PostgREST TodoMVC

+A TodoMVC with Flutter for Android, iOS and Web, and with PostgREST to control the backend PostgreSQL database.

 An example of a small [Flutter](https://flutter.dev/) application using [Postgres](https://www.postgresql.org/) via [PostgREST](https://github.com/PostgREST/postgrest)